kitconcept/plone.restapi-react-tutorial/README.md

 ```

 We can also show the description and the body text of the front-page.

+Add the following lines inside the return function of your render method before the closing div:

 ```
   class AppContainer extends Component {